 A student may not participate in athletics/co-curricular activities on a given day if he/she is absent from school.
-Additionally, any student who is tardy and arrives after 10:00 AM (except for medical/dental visits) or leaves school prior to 12 noon (and does not return prior to school dismissing for the day) is not eligible to participate in that day's after school activity.
-Appeals to these policies must be submitted to the Director of Student Life ahead of time.
+Additionally, any student who is tardy and arrives after 10:00 AM (except for medical/dental visits) or leaves school prior to 12:00 noon (and does not return prior to school dismissing for the day) is not eligible to participate in that day's after school activity.
+Appeals to these policies must be submitted to the Director of Student Life or Director of Athletics ahead of time.